R3K1NG/D0xk1t/README.md

 1. What is this?

-D0xk1t is an __open-source__, __self-hosted__ and __easy to use__ active
-reconaissance web application for penetration testers.
+D0xk1t is an __open-source__, __self-hosted__ and __easy to use__ OSINT and active reconaissance web application for penetration testers.
 Based off of the prior command-line script, D0xk1t is now fully capable of conducting reconaissance and penetration testing for security researchers who need a framework without the head-scratching.

 2. Is this a website / webapp ?